anttikarhu/web-a-go-go/README.md

 # web-a-go-go
 This is a Spring Boot web application exercise.
+And it's a game of Go :)